Make yourself a quick deploy paracord belt with this step-by-step video tutorial!

-The weave of the belt can make a difference in how quickly you can unravel the cord, so you might want to get one such as the mock cobra weave that will come apart very quickly without having to untie knots.
+The weave of the belt can make a difference in how quickly you can unravel the cord.
+So, you might want to get one such as the mock cobra weave which comes apart very quickly without having to untie knots.

 Something else to consider is to add 3 or 4 paracord belt loops to your belt, then you can use your belt loops to attach gear and it can provide a pretty strong anchor.

 Today we’re going to take a look at making a paracord belt using Slatt’s rescue belt technique.
 It has a number of benefits: